-(PY 75 / C4P 101) - Python for Production / How to Code Anything in ChatGPT - (30 or 15+15 hours)
+(PY 75 1&2) - Python for Production - (30 or 15+15 hours)

 Every show or project needs automation of tedious tasks, whether it's as mundane as creating the correct delivery folder structure, or as surreal as building fractal backgrounds for Dr Strange.
 This two-part, Python for Production 1 & 2 class takes you through basic to more creative levels of understanding of how this powerful scripting tool is changing production for all genres of entertainment!